cholthi/myblog/content/blog/explicit-arguments-indexes-with-fmt-package.md

 // SELECT mydb_table1.*, mydb_table2.id from mydb_table1 left join mydb_table2 on mydb_table2.id = mydb_table1.id;
 ```

+> The position starts from index `1` instead of `0` probably because the format string is the zeroth argument to fmt functions.

-Such a simple tricks is easy to forget and I am putinng it here as a reminder to my self when I need it and I also hope someone in future may find it helpful too.
+Such a simple tricks is easy to forget and I am puting it here as a reminder to my self when I need it and I also hope someone in future may find it helpful too.

 Happy coding!